tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 Thank you for reading until this point, dear reader.
 I hope you find these insights helpful.
 Also, I am curious: which connection pooler are you currently using and why?
 What other factors did you consider before making that decision?
 Let us know your comments at [@tembo_io](https://twitter.com/tembo_io).

+**Update (2024/02/14): In a follow up post, we shall compare the three connection poolers using prepared statements.
+Please, stay tuned!**

 ## Appendix

 If you are interested in the exact details of the configurations used for the experiments presented in this post, please refer to the [github repository](https://github.com/binidxaba/postgres-conn-poolers-comparison).